aaaiidan/AED-Locator/logbook.md

 * Change where animatedView is within the component hierachy (5 hours)
     * This was done to allow the animated view to cover the navbar when activated
     * useRef was used to complete this

+### 22/12/2023
+* Revert back to previous iteration i.e have animatedView behind navbar (4 hours)
+    * Caused too many issues and was inefficent
+    * Further updated the design of animatedView
+        * Providing specific information to user on AED

+* Improve animation conditions for animatedView (4 hours)
+    * Started to implement four different stages of the animation

+### 23/12/2023
+* Further work on animationView ( 4 hours 15 minutes)
+    * Improve animation transitions
+    * Improve display, information and the four stages of the animation